sofiya30/logo-overlay-test/README.md

 Push contribution #3 for Intract Quest task.
 Push contribution #4 for Intract Quest task.
 Push contribution #5 for Intract Quest task.
+# Update test
+Just adding a small update for the GitHub task verification.